SpartanRedSox.weebly.com

 Sallagh Braes, Antrim Hills

-There were 19 of us on the walk this year.
+There were nineteen of us on the walk this year.
 And what a difference a year makes.
 Last year it was persistent rain and wind.
 This year it was blue skies and wall to wall sunshine, although there was a cool easterly breeze.
 The terrain underfoot was also relatively dry.
 As for wildlife, we got a glimpse of a hare but no grouse or merlins this year and our friends, the hairy beasts with horns and no eyes, who we normally meet, were nowhere to be seen.
 A great walk in good company and perfect weather.
 Thanks to the drivers for ferrying walkers at both ends.

 Sat 15th Mar 2025